andybalaam/git-history-data/README.md

 ##Contributing

 Before we can accept your pull request you must confirm that all your contributions are written by you.
 To do this, create a pull request that adds a file inside the "legal" directory, creating a file called &lt;yourusername&gt;-DCO1.1.txt that is a copy of one of the other files in that directory.
 Once that pull request has been accepted, we can accept other pull requests as normal.
+If you work for IBM, contact Andy Balaam because there are a couple of other things you need to do.

 A good area to start contributing is to make a little script that analyses the data coming out of git-history-data and produces a little report (on the command line).
 We plan to make a library of scripts that report e.g. which developer creates the most commits, which files are most frequently modified.